unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/index.md

 See [Customizing task resources](./customizing-task-resources) for details.

+If you specify GPUs, you can also specify the type of GPU to be used by setting the `accelerator` parameter.
+See [Accelerators](./accelerators) for more information.

 {@@ elif byoc @@}

 You can customize the hardware environment in which your task code executes.